 The company debuted as a service to rank neighborhood livability, paving the way for the likes of Local Logic and LocalizeOS, as well as other services harnessing socioeconomic and demographic studies for the benefit of the consumer by way of the agent.
 It’s all valuable stuff.

-Down the road, though, the company realized that there are multiple ways to strain its data and launched its “Likely-to-Move” scoring, now a prominent part of Revaluate’s core competency.
+Down the road, though, the company realized that there are multiple ways to strain its data and launched its “Likely-to-Move” scoring, now a prominent part of Revaluate’s core competency and the most recent subject of a major update, something internally referred to as “the Kraken,” because of the power it gives to users

-In a recent demo conversation, Revaluate’s CEO Chris Drayer told me that upon sign-up, 93 percent of customer databases begin with a less-than-passing letter grade — an F. Give further thought to how most databases are collected, and it’s easy to understand why that’s the case.
+Chief Executive Officer Chris Drayer told me last year that upon sign-up, 93 percent of customer databases begin with a less-than-passing letter grade — an F. Give further thought to how most databases are collected, and it’s easy to understand why that’s the case.

 One example is the use of “squeeze pages” and other permission-based forms of data collection — basically, those pop-up forms that require a name and email address to see more listing photos.
 (Please stop withholding information from the public.)
 These are easy to break with a bullshit name or shoddy email account which, incredibly, typically remains uncorrected in a CRM.